KennettaJackson/Cedar-Valley-Health-Identity-Modernization/Phase 6-SAML Single Sign-On (SSO)/README.md

 This short walkthrough demonstrates the Cedar Valley Health SAML SSO configuration, user testing, the initial access issue encountered with Mia Turner, and the remediation process.

 ---

-## 📋 Overview

-This phase demonstrates the implementation and validation of **SAML-based Single Sign-On (SSO)** using Microsoft Entra ID and the SAML Toolkit.

-The objective was to configure a SAML enterprise application, assign authorized users, validate successful authentication, and troubleshoot an initial application-access issue.

----

 ## 🖥️ Environment